justnonamenoname/lifeticle/readme.md

 **Proof problem**

 Dark matter is considered proven, even though there has been no direct detection.
-The problem with the lifeticle is that the ways of detecting qualia property is unknown.
+The problem in the case of the lifeticle is that the way to detect the property of qualia is unknown.
-It is problematic to prove the existence of another fundamental entity.
+It is problematic to prove the existence of another fundamental phenomenon.
 This is known from the position of the lifeticle itself - the very sensation of visual information without the sensation of "yourself" is only possible if the sensation and the so-called observer exist.
 Detecting a lifeticle will lead to the question: how do we understand that it has the qualia property and it is a lifeticle?